aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

   <dt>Level 3: Hypermedia</dt>
   <dd data-markdown>
     This is something that many so-called RESTful APIs get wrong.
 The Uniform Interface constraint requires that a client only really needs to know about the entry-point of a resource.
 All subsequent interactions should be made through hypermedia provided by the server along with the resource.
-We'll expand on this in the paragragh below (_"What is HATEOAS?"_).
+We'll expand on this in the paragraph below (_"What is HATEOAS?"_).
   </dd>
 </dl>